Abandon a gift in a Will to keep the pension?

 As a dutiful husband, Tom left everything to his much-loved wife Jenny.

 Little did Tom know, but Jenny never shared Tom’s vision to live by the canals.
-However, their 2 children did share Dad’s vision.
+However, their two children did share Dad’s vision.
 Jenny decided to give the children the block of land.
 After all, it was now interfering with her aged pension and pharmaceutical entitlements.

 The gift made the children excited.
 The block had increased in value to $175,000.
 However, the children were less excited when they got a Stamp Duty bill of over $4,200.